WHO53/docs.droidian.org/content/faq/_index.md

 <div class="white-text">
     <h3>What is Droidian?</h3>
     <p>Droidian is a Debian-based distribution for mobile devices.
-The goal of Droidian is to be able to run Debian on Android phones.This is accomplished by using well-known technologies such as libhybris and <a href="https://halium.org/">Halium</a>.</p>
+The goal of Droidian is to be able to run Debian on Android phones.
+This is accomplished by using well-known technologies such as libhybris and <a href="https://halium.org/">Halium</a>.</p>
 </div>
 <br><br>